Jennifer Backhaus, Founder and Artistic Director

 Nancy Warzer-Brady, Education and Community Engagement Director

-Chihiro Sano, Education Coordinator and Rehearsal Manager
+Chihiro Sano, Education Coordinator

 Samantha Waugh, Summer Intensive Coordinator, Graphic Designer and Administrative Assistant

-Kira Bartoli, Marketing and Social Media Manager
+Kira Bartoli-Lemon, Special Events Coordinator, Marketing and Social Media Manager

 Board of Directors